Mn0ky/PyDepotDownloaderGUI/README.md

 A graphical user interface written in Python with PyQt5 for DepotDownloader (tested on Windows and MacOS).
 DepotDownloader can be found here: https://github.com/SteamRE/DepotDownloader
-.NET Core is required and can be downloaded here: https://dotnet.microsoft.com/download/dotnet
+.NET Core is required and can be downloaded here: https://dotnet.microsoft.com/download/dotnet/2.1 SteamDB provides the info needed for games which can be found here: https://steamdb.info/

 ***Note: Not all features are currently in the GUI***